Merkel asks Russia to pressure Taliban on evacuations | DW | 20.08.2021

 "I demanded from the Russian leader that he free Navalny," Merkel said.
 "And I made clear that we will keep doing that," she said, calling the situation around Navalny "distressing."

-Putin has long denied ordering the poison attack and refuses to say Navalny's name in public.
-He to his challenger as "the defendant" who was behind bars "for criminal offenses."

-"I would ask that the judicial decisions of the Russian Federation be treated with respect," he said, claiming that Russia had an inclusive political system.
+"I would ask that the judicial decisions of the Russian Federation be treated with respect," he said.

 And Ukraine?